autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 ```
 Predictions are also stored as a `TimeSeriesDataFrame`.
 However, now the columns contain the mean and quantile predictions of each model.
 The quantile forecasts give us an idea about the range of possible outcomes.
-For example, if the `"0.1"` quantile is equal to `x`, it means that the model predicts a 10% chance that the target value will be below `x`.
+For example, if the `"0.1"` quantile is equal to `501.3`, it means that the model predicts a 10% chance that the target value will be below `501.3`.

 We will now visualize the forecast and the actually observed values for one of the time series in the dataset.
 We plot the mean forecast, as well as the 10% and 90% quantiles to show the range of potential outcomes.